joebentley/joebentley.github.io-archive/_posts/2019-07-26-first-experiences-with-godot.md

 ## Summary

-I think Godot is a really great engine with a great integrated development environments.
+I think Godot is a really great engine with a well integrated development environment.
 There are definitely some things that took longer than I thought, but for the most part these arise from lack of documentation rather than missing functionality.
 For the most part I was incredibly impressed with the included functionality, particularly the incredible UI library, especially compared to